Calculating Salaries in El Salvador: A practical guide

 Step-by-Step Calculation Example

 Let's illustrate the calculation with a hypothetical example.
-Suppose an employee in El Salvador has a gross monthly salary of $1,000.
+That said, suppose an employee in El Salvador has a gross monthly salary of $1,000.
 For simplification, we will use hypothetical deduction percentages.
 In reality, these percentages vary depending on the employee's salary level, AFP provider, and applicable tax brackets.

 Assumptions: